Prisoner's dilemma: The iterated prisoner's dilemma

 If two players play the prisoner's dilemma more than once in succession, remember their opponent's previous actions, and are allowed to change their strategy accordingly, the game is called the iterated prisoner's dilemma.

 In addition to the general form above, the iterative version also requires that $2R > T + S$, to prevent alternating cooperation and defection giving a greater reward than mutual cooperation.

 The iterated prisoner's dilemma is fundamental to some theories of human cooperation and trust.
 Assuming that the game effectively models transactions between two people that require trust, cooperative behavior in populations can be modeled by a multi-player iterated version of the game.
 In 1975, Grofman and Pool estimated the count of scholarly articles devoted to it at over 2,000.
 The iterated prisoner's dilemma is also called the "peace-war game".
 Several variants of the iterated game have been studied, including a version in which players have an exit option after each round.
+Variants with endogenous social networks allow players to form or sever ties, with dynamic partner choice and link rewiring potentially promoting cooperation and assortative interaction.
+Personality traits also predict cooperation in social dilemmas, and a model combining Big Five personality traits with endogenous partner choice found that greater reliance on interaction history increased average payoffs and reduced inequality.